codeplaysoftware/portBLAS/samples/README.md

 ### With CMake

+This folder contains a basic CMake configuration file and a module to find SYCL-BLAS (which will be used as a header-only framework).
+It also uses a module to find ComputeCpp that is located in the folder `cmake/Modules`.

+Usage:

-This folder includes a basic CMake configuration file.
-Set the `ComputeCpp_DIR` option to your ComputeCpp root path, and `SyclBLAS_DIR` to your SYCL-BLAS root path.
+* set `ComputeCpp_DIR` to your ComputeCpp root path
+* set `SyclBLAS_DIR` to your SYCL-BLAS root path

 ```bash
 mkdir build